goatns90/yeawan2.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am currently a Postdoctral Fellow in Advanced Functional Polymers Center [(advisor: Dr. Yun Ho Kim)](https://sites.google.com/view/krict-polymer) at the Korea Research Institute of Chemical Technology, a journey I embarked on in 2023.08.
-Before I join KRICT, I received a doctorate in Advanced Materials Science and Engineering from Sungkyunkwan University [(advisor: Prof. Sang-Woo Kim)](https://ehl.yonsei.ac.kr/).
+I am currently a researcher in Department of urban environment research at the Korea Institute of Machinery and Materials (KIMM), a journey I embarked on in 2019.12.
+Before I join KRICT, I received a M.S. degree in Mechanical Engineering from Korea Institute of Machinery and Materials [(advisor: Prof. Hyoungsoo Kim)](https://hyoungsookimm.wixsite.com/filkaist).

-My primary interest lies in energy harvesting based on mechanical movement and its applications in biomedical engineering.
-I synthesize **biocompatible materials** for triboelectric and piezoelectric energy harvesting, primarily using them in **implantable medical devices**, such as those for neuromodulation, pain blocking, and wound healing.
-Additionally, I utilize these materials for **pathogen control**, employing electroporation to inactivate airborne and waterborne pathogens.
+My primary interest lies in developing practical solutions for sampling, removing, and sensing airborne pollutants.
+I develop air pollution control devices including **electrostatic precipitators** and **Scrubbers** for semiconductor industries, power plants, and buildings.
+During COVID-19 pandemic, I endowed the electrostatic precipitator with pathogen inactivation function.
+Additionally, I am developing **real-time aerosol mass blance**, and ionic wind assisted **particle removing fan**.